anand-testcompare/sveltekit-monorepo-crawler/README.md

 # r8y 3.0

-*monorepo because I feel like it idk man*
+_monorepo because I feel like it idk man_

-**bun-worker**

-- bunch of background jobs to handle syncing the videos
+## todos

+- effectify the sv app
+- setup local helpers for backfilling data on the channels
+- do a durability pass on the app
+- start to add in more advanced features to the sv app: searching and the big boy ai agent...